juctaposed/aps/README.md

 This could be altered in the future in order to ease user experience.

-Note: Government buildings such as `1000 Liberty` may be missing building info, or show values as 0.
-This will be handled as 'N/A' at a later date.
+Note: Government buildings will display a lot of `0` and `N/A` values.
+They are exempt from taxes, and additionally may be considered confidential or privileged.
+Privately owned businesses may also non-values, though typically only regarding some building details, not tax details since they are not tax exempt.

 ## Lessons Learned